lancemonotone/theme-n1/wp-content/plugins/sg-security/readme.txt

 = Automatic Installation =

 1. Go to Plugins -> Add New
-1. Search for "SiteGround Security"
+1. Search for "Security Optimizer by SiteGround"
-1. Click on the Install button under the SiteGround Security plugin
+1. Click on the Install button under the Security Optimizer by SiteGround plugin
 1. Once the plugin is installed, click on the Activate plugin link

 = Manual Installation =

 1. Login to the WordPress admin panel and go to Plugins -> Add New
 1. Select the 'Upload' menu
 1. Click the 'Choose File' button and point your browser to the sg-security.zip file you've downloaded
 1. Click the 'Install Now' button
-1. Go to Plugins -> Installed Plugins and click the 'Activate' link under the WordPress SiteGround Security listing
+1. Go to Plugins -> Installed Plugins and click the 'Activate' link under the WordPress Security Optimizer by SiteGround listing

 == Changelog ==

+= Version 1.4.7 =
+Release Date: Oct 24th, 2023

+* Data collection opt out option
+* Readme file formatting improvements
+* Plugin name formatting improvements
+* Weekly Activity Report Sending Schedule Randomisation

+= Version 1.4.6 =
+Release Date: Sept 26th, 2023

+* Changing the name we use inside the plugin from SiteGround Security to Security Optimizer
+* Updating data collection process and Introducing a link in the plugin interface to the Plugin Privacy notice

 = Version 1.4.5 =
 Release Date: May 4th, 2023